"The root of all superstition is that men observe when a thing hits, but not when it misses."

-Here we look at superstitions being both reasonable and ridiculous, from a religious perspective and pragmatically.
+Superstitions therefore are probably rooted in our evolutionary biology, and In this context, we’ll look at superstitions being both reasonable and ridiculous, from a religious perspective and pragmatically.

 “Repeat a lie often enough and it becomes the truth”, is a law of propaganda often attributed to the Nazi Joseph Goebbels.

-Repetition makes statements easier to process compared with new, unrepeated statements, leading people to believe that the repeated conclusion is more truthful.
-That is a golden rule for successful advertising; for example, Diamonds mean everlasting love.
+Repetition makes statements easier to process compared to new, unrepeated statements, leading people to believe that the repeated conclusion is more truthful.
+That is a golden rule for successful advertising; for example, "Diamonds mean everlasting love".

-A superstition is a belief in something which is either impossible, irrational, an outright lie, and often a mix of all three.
+A superstition is a belief in something that is either impossible, irrational, an outright lie, and often a mix of all three.
 A lie is still a lie, no matter how many times it's repeated.

 Paradoxically, it can be reasonable to be superstitious even though superstitions are not based on reason.